Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 #### Providing page-specific deep links to the corresponding page ChangeNotifiers

-This code snippet demonstrates an example of creating a connection between the `DeepLinksNotifier` and `SomePageNotifier` using a listener.
+The code snippet below demonstrates an example of creating a connection between the `DeepLinksNotifier` and `SomePageNotifier` using a listener.

 ```dart
 /// An abstract class that represents a [ChangeNotifier] of a specific page.